The 50 Best 5-Minute Exercises Anyone Can Do

 These are the best exercises to get your endorphins flowing in just five minutes.

 You can either stick to one exercise on this list and complete as many reps as you want in order to meet the five-minute mark, or you can stack your favorites to create a full workout.
 While some exercises are more challenging than others, you can always modify them to meet your fitness level.
-Now that you're ready to get started, read on for 50 exercises you can do in just five minutes!
-And if you're over 50 and looking to get a workout in, check out The 15 Best Exercises for People Over 50.
+Read on for 50 five-minute exercises that can boost your health and fitness fast.

 Without fail, Amy Cardin, a Pilates instructor in Providence, Rhode Island, always starts her Pilates workouts with pelvic curls.
 "It's a great way to incorporate some glute and hamstring work into your routine," she says.
 "It's also an excellent way to warm up your body by activating your core and stretching your spine."